Twinklebear/Twinklebear.github.io-jekyll/_posts/2023-04-10-0-to-gltf-triangle.md

 ---
 layout: post
-title: "From 0 to glTF with WebGPU: The First Triangle - Updated"
+title: "From 0 to glTF with WebGPU: The First Triangle - Updated for Chrome 113 Release"
 description: ""
 category: graphics
 tags: [graphics, webgpu]